Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I originally copy pasted the exact data seen in the TCP stream as seen above, however after the 3rd line of input, the server just closed the connection and I was unable to receive any type of shell.

-This confused me a little until I eventually looked at the data closer in wireshark.
+This confused me a little until I eventually looked at the data closer in Wireshark.
 Some of the bytes that were being sent to the server were unable to be properly represented in ASCII and therefor were just being represented by `.` which is why I was unable to get a shell

 ![image](https://user-images.githubusercontent.com/101006959/235035959-1ff4abc3-2123-4707-9508-3259ef011e81.png)